I Lived With My Man Before Marriage – 9 Benefits

 Moving in together shows them that your bond is strong.

 It doesn’t mean it would change their view (that’s unimportant), but it keeps them off your back.

-5. Learning how to work together is an advantage of living together before marriage
+5. You’ll learn to work together when living together before marriage

 You can decide how you split bills, do house chores, etc.